-By now, you should have most of the packages needed to compile the following packages after this section.
+By now, you should have most of the packages needed to compile any packages on this page and beyond.
 The good news is you are now done with the hardest part of this book.
 Congrats!

-Well, how do you go from here?
+Well, where do you go from here?
 You could continue straight to the following chapters if you wish.
-But to run graphical compile like Steam-1.0.0.82 and Wine-10.1 (including wineboot as shown in the setup for DXVK-2.5.3), you will need a graphical environment.
-There are a few components you will need in order to get a graphical environment working and not accidently lock yourself inside of it without a hard reboot.
-The installation of those components are not covered in this book and which components you will need will depend on if you are going to use X11, Wayland, or both.
-This page acts as a simple nudge to help point you in the right direction, and when you are done, can come back and continue on with the next chapters.
+But to run graphical programs like Steam-1.0.0.82 and Wine-10.4 (including wineboot as shown in the setup for DXVK-2.6), you will need a graphical environment.
+There are a few components you will need in order to get a graphical environment working and not accidentally lock yourself inside of it without a hard reboot.
+The installation of those components is not covered in this book, as the specific components will depend on if you plan to use X11, Wayland, or both.
+This page acts as a simple nudge to help point you in the right direction.
+When you are done setting up your graphical environment, you can come back and continue with the next chapters.

 While you are at it, make sure you have followed The Bash Shell Startup Files if you have not already as the files in that section set necessary variables.

 It is recommended to read up on the BLFS page Xorg-7 Testing and Configuration.
 It is pretty comprehensive.
-However, there is some extra information you may wish to know.
+However, using NVIDIA-570.133.07 with X11 requires a slightly different setup, and there may be extra information you wish to know.

-If you compiled Zink in Mesa-24.3.4, chances are X11 or any Wayland compositors will use the Gallium3D driver meant for your GPU specifically, like Nouveau for NVIDIA GPUs.
+If you compiled Zink in Mesa-25.0.2, chances are X11 or any Wayland compositors will use the Gallium3D driver meant for your GPU specifically (for example, Nouveau for NVIDIA GPUs).
 You can override this by setting the following variable:

 export MESA_LOADER_DRIVER_OVERRIDE=zink